Ochala27/Pride_collection/README.md

 Here are 4 detailed user stories that will be satisfied when the MVP of the "Pride Collection" e-commerce website is complete:

-1)As a Faith my marriage anniversary is in two days, I want to browse products by category so that I can easily find items (frame size) that interest me.
+1) As a Faith my marriage anniversary is in two days, I want to browse products by category so that I can easily find items (frame size) that interest me.
 Faith Journey:

 Ø  Faith navigates to the website homepage.
 Ø   Faith sees a list of product categories displayed prominently on the homepage.
 Ø   Faith clicks on a category (e.g., picture frames) to view products within that category.

 Acceptance Criteria:

 Ø  Categories are displayed clearly on the homepage.
 Ø  Clicking on a category displays relevant products.

-2)Faith, I want to add products to her cart and proceed to the checkout to complete her purchase.
+2) Faith, I want to add products to her cart and proceed to the checkout to complete her purchase.

 User Journey:

 Ø  Faith browses the product gallery and finds items they wish to purchase.